Stocks Slip as Tax Plans, Earnings Come Into Focus

 ADVERTISEMENT

+Shares of Snap fell 9.1% after its quarterly results fell short of expectations, but the company pared bigger losses after it disclosed that Chinese tech giant Tencent Holdings bought a 12% stake.

 In Europe and Asia, bank shares continued to lag behind, hit by mixed third-quarter earnings and a shrinking gap between short and long-dated bond yields.
-European lenders were off 0.4% on Wednesday after a downbeat report from France's Crédit Agricole and down 3.4% so far this quarter -- the worst performing sector in the region.
+European lenders were off 0.4% on Wednesday after a downbeat report from France's Crédit Agricole.
+The sector is down 3.3% so far this quarter -- the worst performing group in the region.

 More broadly, lower long-term government bond yields and a flatter yield curve tend to hurt lenders' profits, since banks earn money on the difference between what they pay on deposits and what they charge to lend money.

 The U.S. yield curve, or the gap between two and 10-year Treasury yields, is now at its flattest since 2007, according to strategists at Deutsche Bank.
-Yields on 10-year Treasurys were little changed at 0.312% Wednesday after four sessions of declines.
-Yields move inversely to prices.
+The yield on the 10-year U.S. Treasury note was up slightly at 2.314% Wednesday, according to Tradeweb, from 2.309% Tuesday.
+Yields rise as bond prices fall.

 Long-dated bond yields have come under modest pressure in recent sessions amid concerns that disagreements could force the GOP to make changes to its tax bill and slow down plans to pass it by the year's end.